RHeynsZa/RHeynsZa/README.md

 # Hi there, I'm Ruan. 👋
-Currently, I am working as a Senior Full-Stack Engineer at [Utilifeed](https://www.utilifeed.com/).
+Currently, I am working as a Senior Full-Stack Engineer and Data Protection Officer at [Utilifeed](https://www.utilifeed.com/).

 ### *Senior Full-Stack Engineer*
 **Based in Gothenburg, Sweden 🇸🇪**

 I build distributed systems that handle millions of events without waking me up at 3 AM.